ssbajracharya/AWS-SAA-C02-Course/10-EC2-Advanced/notes.md

 #### cfn-init explained

+CFN-INIT is a powerful desired-state-like configuration engine which is part of the CFN suite of products.

 Starts off with a **cloud formation template**
 This has a logical resource within it which is to create an EC2 instance.